-The way to succeed on whatever we desire is the magic word “LOVE”.
-The goal of the yoga practice is to love ourself and then through self-love automatically we choose goals that we truly love.
+The way to succeed in whatever we desire is the magic word “LOVE”.
+The goal of yoga practice is to love ourself and then through self-love automatically we choose goals that we truly love.
 This way whatever we put in mind is coming to us easier because we really want it and it is for our own good.
-For example: if I want to lose some weight I usually think that I don’t like my body, some times we have feelings of abhorrence for our own body, and finally the weight is not going away… But if I find a way of exercise that I like and I have fun with it, and maybe I need to take care of my diet in order to be better at my new hobby that is good for me physically and also psychologically, then the weight is going away easier because the process results from true self-love.
+For example: if I want to lose some weight I usually think that I don’t like my body, some times we have feelings of abhorrence for our own body, and finally, the weight is not going away… But if I find a way of exercise that I like and I have fun with it, and maybe I need to take care of my diet in order to be better at the new hobby that is good for me physically and also psychologically, then the weight is going away easier because the process results from true self-love.

 The question is how will I love myself?

 To love myself first I have to meet me, to know who I am, what are my positive characteristics, what are my negatives, what are my fears, my weaknesses, my reactions to what life brings on my path.
 The quote “To know the self” that ancient Greeks said is always topical.
 To own who I am..
 That means to own my body, to own my breath, to own my mind.
 Do you own who you are?